codingwatermelon/codingwatermelon.github.io/_posts/2020-09-09-how-to-make-a-magic-mirror.md

 - An [SD card reader](https://www.amazon.com/gp/product/B07S6GGFB1/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) (~18)
   - Note: You can get cheaper SD card readers but this one is useful for other things because it has additional USB ports.
 - A monitor
+  - Used to display the Magic Dashboard.
 - A separate computer
+  - Used to connect to the Raspberry Pi in order to configure it.

 ### Optional Parts
 - Mini HDMI to HDMI adapter